yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 ________________________________________________________ .. __________________________________________________________
 </p>

-Note for all the error metrics defined above it is a good idea to first establish a ```baseline``` metric for our dataset using a ```Naive predictive model```, such as predicting the mean target value from the training dataset.
+> Note for all the error metrics defined above it is a good idea to first establish a ```baseline``` metric for our dataset using a ```Naive predictive model``` as discussed below.
 A model that achieves an error metric better than the error metric for the Naive model has potential.

 #### 3.4 Naive Forecast
 In order to verify that we got a good enough forecast we need a ```baseline```.
 In time series, the simplest baseline is the **Naive Forecast**.
 It is the simplest forecast as we are only copying the ```previous known value``` forward in time.